Tutoring

-Tutoring is private academic support, usually provided by an expert teacher; someone with deep knowledge or defined expertise in a particular subject or set of subjects.
+Tutoring is private academic help, usually provided by an expert teacher; someone with deep knowledge or defined expertise in a particular subject or set of subjects.

 A tutor, formally also called an academic tutor, is a person who provides assistance or tutelage to one or more people on certain subject areas or skills.
 The tutor spends a few hours on a daily, weekly, or monthly basis to transfer their expertise on the topic or skill to the student (also called a tutee).
 Tutoring can take place in different settings.

 History

+Formal education is first attested among the scribes of ancient Egypt but, in most fields, instruction was traditionally handled on a personal basis, with most skills and professions long handed down within families or via apprenticeship until the modern era.
+In classical antiquity, the lower classes could pay for instruction in group settings like ludi but the upper classes preferred personalized home tutoring.
+In ancient China, some aristocratic tutors like Confucius and Mencius attracted so many students that they established influential philosophies.
+In ancient Greece, some sophists established lucrative careers teaching the important skills of public speaking for the assembly or courts; in Plato's works, Socrates provides similar services for free while criticizing the sophists for their presumed lack of concern for actual truth and understanding.
+In the case of the ancient Romans, the education of the patricians and wealthy plebeians was frequently provided by Greek slaves.

+Royal tutors, the personal instructors of future rulers, have always enjoyed importance and prestige.
+In particular, the Grand Tutor (太傅, tàifù) was one of the three great lords of the royal court of the Zhou dynasty of ancient China.
+Similar positions remained in very high importance across East Asia into the modern era.

-Tutoring began as an informal and unstructured method of educational assistance, dating back to periods in ancient Greece.
-Tutors operated on an ad-hoc or impromptu basis in varied and unfixed settings wherein the main goal of the tutor was to impart knowledge to the learner in order to help the latter gain proficiency in the subject area.
-Methods of tutoring only began to become more structured after the 20th century through focus and specialization in the training of tutors, application of tutoring, and evaluation of tutors.
+By some accounting, methods of tutoring only began to become more structured after the 20th century through focus and specialization in the training of tutors, application of tutoring, and evaluation of tutors.
 From the 20th century onwards, with the rapid spread of mainstream education, the demand for tutoring has also increased as a way to supplement formal education.

-In ancient Rome, ludi – primary schools – were attended by students from the democratic strata of the population, while affluent citizens preferred home-tutoring their children, including an in-depth course.